-Truman had experienced how hard it was to get things done in a government bureaucracy.
+Truman had experienced how hard it was to get things done as President.
 He learned that even if a president issued a command, it did not mean that various departments of the government would implement it as he wished.

-As it turned out, though, Eisenhower was quite adept at making decisions, without necessarily relying on an autocratic style of giving orders.
-Eisenhower had been an interesting, and not necessarily conventional, choice as supreme allied commander of the mission to liberate Western Europe during World War II.
-He was not considered a great military strategist, nor had he had the success in the battlefield of other American and British commanders.
+Eisenhower, as it turned out, was adept at making decisions without necessarily relying on an autocratic style of giving orders.
+He had been an interesting and unconventional choice as supreme allied commander of the mission to liberate Western Europe during World War II.
+Eisenhower was not considered a great military strategist, nor had he had the success in the battlefield of other American and British commanders.

 Linear or Nonlinear Progress?

-The traditional prescriptive model of decision making suggests that we should go through a linear progression of divergence and then convergence.
-The model suggests that you should diverge in the early stages of a decision process, gathering as many diverse perspectives and views as possible.
-Then you should try to converge, narrowing down the options and coming to a decision.
+The traditional prescriptive model of decision making suggests that we go through a linear progression of divergence and then convergence.
+The decision-maker then would diverge in the early stages of a decision process, gathering as many diverse perspectives and views as possible.
+Finally, you would try to converge the ideas, narrowing down the options and coming to a decision.